alexandair/entra-powershell-docs/docs/conceptual/app-only-access-auth.md

 You should have this information to authenticate using a certificate.

 - Certificate subject or thumbprint of the certificate uploaded to your Microsoft Entra app registration.
 - Application ID for your app registration.
-To get the Application ID, see: [Create a custom application][create-custom-application]
+To get the Application ID, see: [Create a custom application][create-custom-application].
 - Your tenant ID.

+In this section, you learn how to use a certificate to authenticate with the Microsoft Entra PowerShell module.
+You can use the certificate thumbprint, certificate name, or the certificate itself to authenticate.
+To authenticate using the given examples, you need to sign in with at least a [Privileged Role Administrator](/entra/role-based-access-control/permissions-reference.md#privileged-role-administrator) role.

 ### Use Certificate Thumbprint